zarf-dev/proposals/0051-v1beta1-schema/README.md

 If a package has these fields defined then `zarf dev upgrade-schema` will error and print a recommendation for an alternative.

 - `.components.[x].group` will be removed.
-A similar functionality was introduced with the field `components[x].only.flavor`.
+A similar functionality was introduced with the field `components[x].target.flavor`.
 This shifts component selection to the create side, and is the recommended replacement.
 - `.components.[x].dataInjections` will be removed. https://docs.zarf.dev/best-practices/data-injections-migration/ details migrating off of this field.
 - `.components.[x].charts.[x].variables` will be removed.
 Users are encouraged to use [Zarf values](../0021-zarf-values/) instead.
 - `.metadata.yolo` will be removed.
 Its successor is connected deployments [#4580](https://github.com/zarf-dev/zarf/issues/4580).